wappints/wappints/README.md

 This study will be significant towards future works that will involve assessing livability of a certain area, in relation to fields of urban planning and development.

-💬 My interests are quite ✨extensive✨ in the field, so I like delving on any topic.
+💬 My interests are quite ✨extensive✨ in the field, so I like being the jack of all trades <3

 <!--
 **wappints/wappints** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.